eschmiel/whereDoYouWantToLive/TO-DO.md

  -[x] square schmiel button corners
  -[x] rounded old man sprite corners

- - Click on map, record gps coordinates in state for where you want to live -[x] Confirm selection fade to new question title.
-Show pin for where you want to live -[x] previous question button
+ -[x] Click on map, record gps coordinates in state for where you want to live -[x] Confirm selection fade to new question title.
+Show pin for where you want to live -- flag - where do you want to live
+ -- house - where you do live
+ -- heart - home
+ -[x] previous question button
  -[x] Select none button
  --[x] "I don't want to live anywhere"